If you want to go fast go alone. If you want to go far, go together.

 Elizabeth Catherine Hammond

 Elizabeth was raised on the west coast of North America and studied on the east coast; after much travel and exploration, she landed happily on the Baja California peninsula more than a decade ago.
 Her family hails from the U.S., Canada and Mexico; “I was encouraged to always explore!”
 Liz is an educator with a passion for environmental and wilderness education, and has directed programs for NOLS Mexico and Ecology Project International in Baja California.
 She believes that being in nature allows people connect to themselves and one another; Liz has led expeditions in the Western U.S. and Alaska, as well as in Mexico and India.
 She enjoys facilitating teamwork and communication with all kinds of travelers, students and communities.
-Elizabeth is a yogini and a sailor - she met partner and Co-Director Carlos when they were each tying up their sailboats at the local marina.
+Elizabeth is a yogini and a sailor - she met partner Carlos when they were each tying up their sailboats at the local marina.
 Carlos is now helping her out with her perpetually beginning surfing!
+She is happy to be directing Special Projects and guiding with Baja Expeditions.

 Originally from Phoenix, Ariz., Jason’s interest in the natural environment brought him to earn his bachelor’s degree in ecosystem management.
 Soon after, Jason joined Peace Corps in Honduras and later finished a master’s degree in community and regional planning, focusing on natural-resource management.
 Relocating to Mississippi after Hurricane Katrina to assist in the rebuilding efforts, Jason recognized his passion for the water and being near it, which brought him to Baja Expeditions.
 Jason has lived and worked throughout the United States as well as Latin America and Southeast Asia.